 - Use a visual schedule and timers to help with the events of the day and to reduce meltdowns with transitions.
-Practicing before hand can help your child prepare for the new events.
+Practicing beforehand can help your child prepare for new events.

 - Have your child participate in their sensory diet throughout the day to help your child regulate better.

-- Utilize your child’s sensory tools such as weighted blanket, fidgets, and noise canceling headphones.
+- Utilize your child’s sensory tools such as weighted blankets, fidgets, and noise-canceling headphones.
 Make sure to bring them with you to family homes or on outings.
 This is especially helpful for kids who have a hard time keeping their hands to themselves.
 Preparing a “busy bag” will provide a few calming activities to allow them to take a break.

 - If your child is a picky eater, bring along a few food items that they prefer.